NKID00/redstone-computer-utilities/README.md

 ### Components (not fully implemented yet)

-This mod provides various types components to interact with redstone signals and digital data.
+This mod provides various types of components to interact with redstone signals and digital data.
 Some of the components exist in the game with the form of a row of target blocks and can be connected to redstone dust to receive or emit redstone power.
 The followings are the types of components:

 - wires (WIP)
   - Unsynchronized input and output interfaces, transfer data in real time (actually, when a neighbor block update is triggered).